 White Mansions – Holy Rood Cemetery

-1975 – A 60 minute site specific performance at dusk in the historic Holy Rood Cemetery located in upper Georgetown in Washington, DC.
+A 60 minute site specific performance at dusk in the historic Holy Rood Cemetery located in upper Georgetown in Washington, DC.
 Holy Rood is one of the oldest cemeteries (1832) in Washington, DC.
-White Mansions was performed in 1975, at dusk, for two evenings by Brook Andrews, John Bailey, JoAnn Sellars, Betty Tittsworth, Maida Withers, Ten additional community and university dancers and young children all dressed in white, appear to be occupants, of sorts, in the cemetery,
+White Mansions was choreographed and performed for two evenings by Brook Andrews, John Bailey, JoAnn Sellars, Betty Tittsworth, Maida Withers, founding dancers for Maida Withers and the Dance Construction Company.
+Ten community and university dancers and young children all dressed in white, appeared to be occupants, of sorts, in the cemetery.
+The cemetery was their home.

 For the Saturday performance hundreds of yards of white stretch fabric had been installed through the trees and around the tombstones in the cemetery.
-Fabric was brought from Connecticut where Maida and JoAnn had been in a residency with Artists-in-the-Schools National Dance Program.
-The fabric was stolen from the cemetery overnight and unavailable for the Sunday performance consequently.
-A local radio station kindly broadcast a request for the return of the stretch fabric while inviting the DC audience to attend the event in the cemetery.
+The stretch fabric was provided by an elementary school recycling center in New London, Connecticut where Maida and JoAnn had been in a residency with Artists-in-the-Schools National Dance Program.
+Sadly, the fabric was removed from it’s installation and removed or stolen from the cemetery overnight and unavailable for the Sunday performance consequently.
+A local radio station kindly broadcast a request for the return of the stretch fabric while inviting the DC audience to attend the unusual performance in the beautiful, peaceful, Holy Rood Cemetery.

 The long white piece of silk found at the WPA site served as a connector throughout the piece, White Mansions, as it became a wedding veil, a table for celebration, a wrap for death, other.
 Several children and adult performers were in the cemetery carrying flowers and playing in white clothes engaged as if they lived there, suggesting the continuity of life after death.
-Music: Marimba was performed live in the cemetery.
+Music: Marimba (keyboard) was performed live in the cemetery.
 (Musician unknown at this time).
-Church Bells in the neighborhood, playing, were a spontaneous addition to our event.
+Church Bells in the neighborhood, playing, were a spontaneous, delightful, addition to our performances.

-The cast departed the cemetery in a gold Rolls Royce leaving the audience in the cemetery in the dark…perhaps confronting his/her view of death.
+The cast, dancers, departed the cemetery in a gold Rolls Royce leaving the audience in the cemetery in the dark…perhaps confronting his/her view of death.
+The Rolls Royce was driven by the beloved Charles Stinson (Charles The First, celebrated DC salon).

-The Washington Post covered the story in two full pages with large stunning images!
-This recognition was important introducing the public to Maida’s interest in “site specific work” as well as stage performances.
+The Washington Post covered the story in two full pages with large full page, stunning photo, of Betty Tittsworth, the bride.
+This overt recognition was important introducing the greater public to Maida and the Company’s interest in “site specific work” as well as “interactive stage performances.”

 Betty Tittsworth and Brook Andrews

-Cathy Borteck, group adults and children residing n the cemetery!
+Cathy Borteck, group adults and children residing in the cemetery!

-Video was shot, regrettably, on a reel to reel 1/2″ tape that had been used previously, which accounts for lines on the video from the old tape.
+Video was shot, regrettably, on a reel to reel 1/2″ tape that had been used previously, which accounts for intrusive/excessive lines on the video from the reused tape.

 Artists and Collaborators